-Radar absorbing materials and structures are designed to absorb radar waves and convert them to heat.
+Radar absorbing materials and structures are designed to absorb radar waves and minimize or eliminate reflection.
+The absorbed energy is converted to heat.
 Because these radar waves are not returned, radar absorbing materials (RAM) and radar absorbing structures (RAS) provide a reduced signature for detection.
-Typically, RAM and RAS are used in defense applications and in commercial communications activities that require the absorption of electromagnetic interference (EMI) and radio frequency interference (RFI).
+Typically, RAM and RAS are used in defense applications and in commercial communication activities that require the absorption of electromagnetic interference (EMI) and radio frequency interference (RFI).
 EMI refers to unwanted electromagnetic emissions that can interfere with or degrade the performance of electrical equipment.
 RFI is unwanted electrical energy within the frequency range used by RF transmissions.

-Radar absorbing materials and structures are probably best-know for their use in stealth technology, such as on the surfaces of the U.S. Air Force’s F-117 Nighthawk.
-In addition to their use on stealth bombers, however, RAS and RAM are used in commercial microwave communications applications.
-Examples include antennas, car radios, mobile phones, and telecommunications base stations.
-Microwave absorbers that can be die-cut or machined from solid microwave materials are also available.
+Radar absorbing materials and structures are probably best-known for their use in stealth technology, such as on the surfaces of the U.S. Air Force’s F-117 Nighthawk.
+In addition to their use on stealth bombers, RAS and RAM are used in commercial microwave communications applications.
+Recently, RAM has been used in civil and commercial environments to reduce radar scattering from large buildings at airports that can interfere with civil aviation radar systems.
+Consumer electronics usage examples include antennas, car radios, mobile phones, and telecommunications base stations.